 - be on leave or not working from the time you become your child’s primary carer until the end of your Paid Parental Leave period

-Parental Leave Pay is currently $672.60 per week before tax for a maximum of 18 weeks (amount correct as of March 2017).
+Parental Leave Pay is currently $695 a week before tax for a maximum of 18 weeks (amount correct as of July 2017).
 It is a taxable payment – which means it may affect your existing family assistance entitlements, child support arrangements and tax obligations.
 Parental Leave Pay can be paid by your employer or directly from the government.

 You do not need to be working full time to be eligible for Parental Leave Pay.

 The scheme provides you with Parental Leave Pay but does not give you an entitlement to leave.
 You need to work out your maternity leave entitlements with your employer – try to give them at least 10 weeks’ notice.